anandrajaram21/discord-rpc-apple-music/README.md

 - Remove the RPC service from pm2 - `pm2 delete index`
 - Stop pm2 from running on startup with the command `pm2 unstartup`
 - Remove the directory where you cloned the GitHub repo.
+- Remove the directory in Documents, where images are saved.

 ## Credits